ItsMeForLua/ItsMeForLua/README.md

 - [ ] Helping cl-messagepack with benchmarks.

 #### TODO - Later
-- [ ] I will use ~github actions~ to automatically create issue reports for `cl-win32-types` and `cl-win32-errors` when the upstream API has changes. **Edit 5/4/26:** I will probably be using Jenkins in google cloud for my repos, so this is a target that can be added to that pipeline.
+- [ ] I will use github actions to automatically create issue reports for `cl-win32-types` and `cl-win32-errors` when the upstream API has changes.
 - [ ] I will fix the one non-critical warning from RCBOR's rust build-system for CRAN submission, as per CRAN's sys-admin recommendations.
   > This can wait since it's non-critical